DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 * output [Indexer](#indexer)

 ### Indexers_Reset
-Resets the change tracking state associated with an Azure Search indexer.
+Resets the change tracking state associated with an indexer.

 ```js